Philosophy, Ethics, Religion and World Views

 The GCSE course comprises a study of the role and influence of religious and non-religious beliefs, values and traditions.
 It is a relevant, dynamic and engaging course seeking to explore some key areas of thought and introduce philosophical and ethical questions and skills.

-• Develop your knowledge and understanding of non-religious beliefs, such as atheism and humanism and of religious beliefs, teachings and sources of wisdom and authority, including through reading of key religious texts, other texts and scriptures of the religions you are studying
+• Develop your knowledge and understanding of non-religious beliefs, such as atheism and humanism and of religious beliefs, including Christianity and Buddhism, their teachings and sources of wisdom and authority, including through reading of key religious and other texts.
+You will also develop your knowledge and understanding about current philosophical and ethical themes such as Religion peace and conflict, crime and punishment, life, and human rights and social justice.

-• Reflect on and develop your own values, beliefs, and attitudes in the light of what you have learnt and contribute to your preparation for adult life in a pluralistic society and global community
+• Develop the skills to reflect on and develop your own values, beliefs, and attitudes in the light of what you have learnt and contribute to your preparation for adult life in a pluralistic society and global community.

 Curriculum Content